JuicyPasta/reddit-snooper/README.md

 ## Reddit Watcher (snooper.watcher)
-Reddit watchers are event emitters that trigger when new things happen on the website Right now you can watch for:
+Reddit watchers are event emitters that trigger when new things happen on the website, Right now you can watch for:
 - new comments across the website or on a specific subreddit
 - new posts across the website or on a specific subreddit
 - new posts reaching the first x pages of different listings (hot, top_24, top_day, controversial, rising) across the website or subreddit

+There are 4 types of watchers:
+1. snooper.watcher.getCommentWatcher(subreddit or 'all') // emits events when a comment is posted
+2. snooper.watcher.getPostWatcher(subreddit or 'all') // emits an event when a post is made
+3. snooper.watcher.getGildedWatcher(subreddit or 'all') // emits an event as soon as something gets gilded
+3. snooper.watcher.getListingWatcher(subreddit or 'all', options) // watches a listing and emits an event if something changes (a new post reaches the front page)
+    - options: object
+        - listing: 'hot', 'rising', 'controversial', 'top_day', 'top_hour', 'top_month', 'top_year', 'top_all'
+        - limit: how many of the top posts you want to watch, if any of these spots get overtaken by a new post an event will be emitted

 ### examples (full programs in the examples folder)
 #### unexpected factorial bot